vancampd/workspace/README.md

 ````bash
 npm install
 ````
-4. Set environment variables in the client: Change file name from .env_sample to .env.
-The sample is the correct .env for now.
-I will change after you grade
+4. Set environment variables in the client. **You will need a Google API key**
-5. Set environment variables in the server: Change file name from .env_sample to .env.
-The sample is the correct .env for now.
-I will change after you grade
+5. Set environment variables in the server
 6. Start the react app from the client directory (cd into 'client')
 ````bash
 npm start